 After looking at the kits I knew that I could do this and for a lot less than the sixty and up price tags that the stores were looking to take from me.
 First thing I did was put a request into freecycle to see if anyone had a microscope that they would be willing to give me.
-With in twenty minutes I had a response from a wonderful lady that had a microscope William could have and not only that but she offered to bring it to him.
-You can buy a used microscope from yard sales or thrift stores, just keep your eyes out, Also ask around to your friends and neighbors that have grown kids, they just might have one gathering dust in the attic.
+With in twenty minutes I had a response from a wonderful lady that had a microscope William could have and not only that, but she offered to bring it to him.
+You can buy a used microscope from yard sales or thrift stores, just keep your eyes out.
+Also ask around to your friends and neighbors that have grown kids, they just might have one gathering dust in the attic.
 New glass or plastic slides for a microscope can be bought a Hobby Lobby or a hobby store or online.
 They also sell microscopes.
-Some home schooling stores also have them reasonably.
+Some home schooling stores also have them reasonably priced.
 As I see it, this is the most expensive part of the kit.
-I also added some fun things to the kit that was not in the bought kits such as a flashlight, a cheap digital camera and ID badge and Fake Gangster Rap Sheet Cards.
-The ID badge and Fake Bad Guy Rap Sheet Cards I made on the computer and one information sheet that I wrote out how to take fingerprints.
+I also added some fun things to the kit that were not in the bought kits such as a flashlight, a cheap digital camera and ID badge and fake gangster rap sheet cards.
+The ID badge and fake bad guy rap sheet cards I made on the computer and one information sheet that I wrote out how to take fingerprints.
 Here is what I gathered from around my home:

 Here are the things you need to make: